WDI-SEA/notes/09-other-topics/markdown/markdown.md

 - [ ] need to do
 - [x] nailed it so done

-You can indent lists to make sub lists, but ordered lists, but unordered list need to be on different indentation levels! (*i.e. you can't have an unordered list turn into an ordered list halfway through)
+You can indent lists to make sub lists the sub list just needs to be on different the nest indentation level! (*i.e. you can't have an unordered list turn into an ordered list halfway through)

 ```markdown
 * asterick